bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 4. Exit
 ```

-A first quick analysis reveals some intresting facts.
+A first quick analysis reveals some interesting facts.
 First of all, a memory section with rwx privileges is allocated, this could be interesting for storing shellcode.
 Second, thr program uses seccomp, therefore some system calls might be disallowed.
 ```